timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

 * Added player reaction to auto shot to improve the flow of Hunter AS/MS rotation.
-* Many Marksmanship/Survival talents now implemented.
+* All DPS increasing talents except pet/Arcane Shot/Serpent Sting boosts now available for Hunter.
-* Usage of Hunter's Mark.
+* Usage of Hunter's Mark/Rapid Fire/Aspect of the Hawk.
+* Many pre-raid Hunter items added.
+* Fix crash if simming Hunter with a mainhand equipped but no ranged weapon.

 # Release notes